 This session explores a connection between the philosophy of technology and the philosophy of the self.
-Tiger Roholt (Montclair Philosophy) offers a novel approach to understanding and assessing the impact of smartphone-use in small groups.
+Roholt offers a novel approach to understanding and assessing the impact of smartphone-use in small groups.
 By drawing upon the existentialist claim that an individual creates her own identity or self, and the Heideggerian phenomenon of being-with, Roholt argues that smartphone-use fractures sociality in ways that are required for individual self-creation.

 - 4/26/18 Arina Pismenny (CUNY Graduate Center)